FaisalSaifee/evolving_web/README.md

 ### Templates
 - The module provides templates for customizing the display of individual posts.
 These can be overridden in your theme by copying the template files to your theme's directory.

+### zbclub-social-media-wall-block.html.twig

+#### Container Structure
+- The template begins with a `<div class="wrap">` which encapsulates the entire content of the social media wall block.

+#### Main Content Section
+- The primary content is structured within a `<section>` and `<div class="container">` that defines the layout, with rows and columns for responsive design.

+#### Dynamic Content Rendering
+- The template includes logic to loop through the `content.posts.data` array and display posts that match specific filters.
+Only posts with images and specific keywords are rendered.

+#### Overlay Elements
+- The template includes overlay elements that display additional information about each post, such as the post message, creation time, and reaction count.

+#### Summary
+This Twig template is used to structure and display the social media posts fetched by the module.
+It handles both the layout and the conditional rendering of posts, ensuring that only relevant content is shown to the users in a visually appealing manner.

 ## Troubleshooting

 ### Common Issues